 These Necron miniatures had already been primed black, so that saved a little time when thinking about this project.
 When I got the original set, I assembled and primed all the miniatures, both the Space Marines and the Necrons.
 The Space Marines I thoroughly enjoyed painting, I zipped through them in 2 weeks but the Necrons have sat on the shelf since.

 I think having everything assembled and primed made this project entirely possible and I think if I did it again with another group of miniatures I would start with them also assembled and primed (including zenithal if required).
-To keep things easy I wanted a simple scheme, and I’ve always liked the look of bone or sandstone ‘armour’, so the first step was an overall drybrush of Vallejo Khaki.
+To keep things easy I wanted a simple scheme, and I’ve always liked the look of bone or sandstone ‘armour’, so the first step i was an overall drybrush of Vallejo Khaki.

 I use a round, medium sized make-up brush for the first three drybrushed layers.
 It’s important to point out that I don’t clean or rinse the brush between colours, I think this helps them blend together nicely.
 Make-up brushes come in all shapes and sizes, I have a good collection of them and really enjoy working with them.
 They are well worth adding to your brush pot!